clixx-io/kayeiot/README.md

 * Can produce a System diagram of an IoT Project by reading the Arduino Code.

+* Edits and Compiles Code for Arduino and many other Boards using GNU-Make and Arduino-CLI

 * Has updateable Parts Libraries.

 * Will produce a Printable Diagram of a Project within a minute.